bote795/100-days-of-code/log.md

 --->
 ### Day 5: February 19, 2021

-**Today's Progress**: Continued on yesterdays Algo problem and continued new portfolio.
+**Today's Progress**: Continued on yesterdays Algo problem and finished new portfolio.

 **Thoughts:** I enjoyed these problems more but maybe because I actually new where to start.
+Portfolio might be to simple now and I didnt do many changes to the template hope that doesn't count against me.

 **Link to work:**
 1. [Merge Intervals](https://leetcode.com/problems/merge-intervals/)